Wandalen/wMathVector/doc/eng/tutorial/Introduction.md

 This article reviews the concept of a vector and its formats.

+### Unique features

 The unique features of this implementation of vector mathematics are:

 - Cleanliness: The module does not inject methods, does not contaminate or alter the standard interface.
-- Regular array or typed buffer could be interpreted as a vector.
+- A regular array or typed buffer could be interpreted as a vector.
 - The module uses the principles of functional programming.
-  - The vector is not an object, but abstraction.
+  - The vector is not an object, but an abstraction.
   - Implementation of vectors have no fields "x", "y", "z".
   - All mathematical functions have an implementation that expects vectors in arguments rather than in the context.
-  - The adapter is a nonmutable object.
+  - Аdapter is a nonmutable object.
-- The readability and conciseness of the code which uses the module are as performance of the module.
+- The readability and conciseness of the code which uses the module are as important for us as the performance of the module.
-- It's highly flexible thanks to the ability to specify vector with help of adapter.
+- It's highly flexible, thanks to the ability to specify a vector with the help of an adapter.
 - It implements the same interface for different data types and formats of specifying.
 The code written for the adapter looks the same as the code written for the array.
-- You can write and use your own implementation of vector adapter.
+- You can write and use your own implementation of a vector adapter.
 - The module has good test coverage and documentation.
-- Under NodeJS, it uses an optional binding to native implementation of [BLAS-like](https://github.com/flame/blis) libraries ( not ready ).
+- Under the NodeJS, it optionally uses binding to the native implementation of [BLAS-like](https://github.com/flame/blis) libraries ( not ready ).
+- Under the browser, it optionally uses WebGL ( not ready ).
-- Optimized build has high performance ( not ready ).
+- The optimized build has high performance ( not ready ).

 ### Concepts of vector and vector adapter

 The vector in this module means an ordered set of scalars.
+The vector is not an object, but an abstraction.

-Vector adapter is an abstraction, a kind of link that defines how to interpret data as the vector.
+Vector adapter is an implementation of the abstract interface, a kind of link that defines how to interpret data as the vector.
+The interface of the adapter has many implementations.

 ### The formats of vector specifying